Specialist13/hack4vilnius2025/README.md

 ## 🎯 Project Overview

-ChargeVilnius is a bilingual (English/Lithuanian) community forum that helps apartment residents in Vilnius:
+Chargington is a bilingual (English/Lithuanian) community forum that helps apartment residents in Vilnius:
 - Connect with neighbors interested in EV charging infrastructure
 - Share experiences and success stories
 - Coordinate advocacy efforts with building management